mtlynch/mtlynch.io/_posts/2017-08-06-sia-nextcloud.md

 ![Nextcloud logo](/images/sia-nextcloud/nextcloud-logo.png){: .align-right}

-To overcome Sia-UI's limitations in this tutorial, I use **Nextcloud**.
+To overcome Sia-UI's limitations, I use **Nextcloud** in this tutorial.
 [Nextcloud](https://www.nextcloud.com) is an open-source cloud storage web app.
 It offers a web interface similar to Dropbox or Google Drive.
 Nextcloud is designed for compatibility with many different storage providers, including Amazon S3, Dropbox, and OpenStack.
 In February 2017, the Sia team wrote [a custom plugin](https://github.com/NebulousLabs/Sia-Nextcloud) for Nextcloud, which I will use to connect Nextcloud with Sia.

 If you're interested in testing out Nextcloud before you proceed further you can try a [free, instant demo](https://demo.nextcloud.com/) on the Nextcloud website.